-Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Utility Companies to Reduce the Risk of Tree Fall and Utility Failure During Storms Short Term 1-2 Years then Ongoing Highway Department \$0 and working upstream to reduce erosion potential.
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town How Funded Utility Companies to Reduce the Risk of Tree Fall and Utility Failure During Storms Short Term 1-2 Years then Ongoing Highway Department \$0 and working upstream to reduce erosion potential.
 Erosion on oxbow curves are of particular concern.
 The projects might prevent the further erosion of land in Allenstown.
 The sediment from Epsom fills the Suncook River channel in Allenstown, which makes the flooding more dramatic here.
 Project components could include studies, permits, equipment, purchase of property, bank armoring, additional flood storage capacity, etc. The NH DES and NH Geological Survey would be consulted to ensure proper handling of floodplain projects, etc. PSNH, Unitil, and NH Cooperative are Allenstown's electricity providers.
 While driving the roads, the Highway Department informs them when trees are in need of trimming to be proactive in avoiding as many power disruptions as possible.
 The companies send Asplundh to cut down the dangerous trees.
 Deferred from 2010 because this is an Action to be repeated at regular intervals in order to be effective Wind, Winter, Tropical, Utility, Lightning, Fire, Debris Entire Town Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties to fulfill this Action.
-N/A Consult with NH Geological Survey to Evaluate Bank Armoring of Town Long Term 4-5 Years Town Administrati on \$0 No flooding has occurred but the possibility exists for future flooding.
-Assess the areas requiring support, talk with Flood, Scouring & Erosion, Wind, Winter, Cost is for consulting.
-If issues are found and cold Land Use Change Tax Fund
+N/A Consult with NH Geological Survey to Evaluate Bank Long Term 4-5 Years Town Administrati on Ş0 No flooding has occurred but the possibility exists for future flooding.
+Assess the areas Scouring & Erosion, Wind, Cost is for consulting.
+If issues are Land Use Change Tax Fund 2015 4-3 rears

 Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Owned Mass-Failure Properties (FGA) to Plan for Appropriate Mitigation Measures performed off season by HD, placing the riprap with rented machinery.
-Several places of Mass Failure were mapped, consult w/ NHGS.
-Complete in phases, different sections each year until completed.
-Conservation Commission, Highway Department, NH Geological Survey Debris, Tropical, River, Ice Jam be addressed, will be added to future mitigation action plans.
-2015 Certify Highway Department Staff to Become Certified NHDES Culvert Maintainer (FGA) to Reduce the Risk of Major Flooding Damage in Certain Culvert Locations Short Term 1-2 Years 70 Highway Department \$0 The NH DES has a program by which municipal HD members can train to become Certified Culvert Maintainers.
-The advantage is the ability to allow small upsizing of culverts without a permit.
-Flood, Scouring & Erosion, Wind, Winter, Debris, Tropical, River, Ice Jam, Aging Infrastructure Cost is free for certification for at least 1 HD member.
-Highway Dept Operating Budget (if a fee is necessary) 2020 Investigate How to Obtain Access to Another Community's HHW Collection or Investigate Holding the Town's Own HHW Collection to Reduce the Long Term Risk of Haz Mat Spills and Water Quality Degradation Medium Term 3-4 Years 56 Transfer Station/ Solid Waste Department \$5,000 There has not been an annual Household Hazardous Waste Collection Day (check with Highway Dept) since several years 6-7 years since last HHW day.
-Town went to Raymond one year.
-This is a high-cost project.
-Haz Mat, Health, River, Water Quality Cost is for holding one HHW collection day; since no preliminary investigation on costs and feasibility have been performed, this estimated figure may be far off the actual cost. may have funding to help Allenstow n get started
+Affected Location in Town What Cost Will Pay For How Funded Owned Mass-Failure Properties (FGA) to Plan for Appropriate Mitigation Measures land.
+Purpose is to use riprap to Debris, Tropical, River, Ice Jam be addressed, will be added to future mitigation action plans.
+2015 Certify Highway Department Staff to Become Certified NHDES Culvert Maintainer (FGA) to Reduce the Risk of Major Flooding Damage in Certain Culvert Locations Short Term 1-2 Years 70 Highway Department \$0 which municipal HD members can train to become Certified Culvert Maintainers.
+The advantage is the ability to allow small upsizing of culverts without Flood, Scouring & Erosion, Wind, Winter, Debris, Tropical, River, Ice Jam, Aging Infrastructure Class V Town Roads Cost is free for certification for at least 1 HD member.
+Highway Dept Operating Budget (if a fee is necessary) 2020 Investigate How to Obtain Access to Another Community's HHW Collection or Investigate Holding the Town's Own HHW Collection to Reduce the Long Term Risk of Haz Mat Spills and Water Quality Degradation Medium Term 3-4 Years 56 Transfer Station/ Solid Waste Department \$5,000 Haz Mat, Health, River, Water Quality Entire Town Cost is for holding one HHW collection day; since no preliminary investigation on costs and feasibility have been performed, this estimated figure may be far off the actual cost. may have funding to help Allenstow n get started